learn-co-curriculum/cssi-prework-python-functions/README.md

 The key elements here are the `def` statement, the name of the function, the parentheses and the colon at the end of the declaration.
 The instructions go inside this function as demonstrated by the indentation.

 Indentation matters in Python.
-If the code blocks is not properly indented, your code throw an error:
+If the code block is not properly indented, your code throw an error:
 ```
 IndentationError: unindent does not match any outer indentation level
 ```